vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

 ---

 These were the most significant design choices in terms of how they affected performance.
-There are a few more but neither you or I have forever.
+There are a few more but neither you nor I have forever.
 So let's move on and see how all this translates into Rust.

 ## Architecture